Man gets 28 years' jail, 24 strokes for repeatedly sodomising, raping stepdaughter

 "He is now tormented daily by memories of the acts he had inflicted on the victim," said Mr Lim.
 "He knows the harm the victim has suffered is excruciatingly heartbreaking.
 The accused is terribly shameful."

-He said the man has been "abandoned by all his loved ones" and knows that while he deserves to be outcast by his family members, is also pleading for their forgiveness.
+He said the man has been "abandoned by all his loved ones" and knows that while he deserves to be treated as an outcast by his family members, he is also pleading for their forgiveness.